Saptak625/TI-84PlusCEPrograms/README.md

 Open-Source Release of Portal.

 ### PRMETEST
+Simple implementation of a Miller-Rabin Primality Algorithm (Limited).

 ### PRMNSTAT
+Simple program that displays the permutations formula and calculates a specific permuation(same result as nPr).

 ### PRPNDLN
+Find line perpendicular to a certain line (including horizontal and vertical lines).

 ### PYTHAGFN
+Finds leg or hypotenuse of a right triangle using Pythagorean Theorem.

 ### QUADFORM
+Calculate roots of a quadratic using quadratic formula.

 ### QUADTEST
+Classifies a quadrilateral based on vertices as Trapezoids, Parallelograms, Rhombuses, Rectangles, Squares, Isosceles Trapezoids, Kites, and Trapeziums.

 ### RADICAL
+Simplify a radical to a*sqrt(b) form and find its decimal value.

 ### REPLACE
+Helper Program to replace a substring in a string.

 ### RFLCPRTP
+Find Point reflected over a Line (not Horizontal or Vertical).

 ### RGHTSLVR
+Implementation of a Right Triangle Solver.

 ### SLOPE
 Finds slope between two points.